Northampton railway station

-Northampton railway station serves the county town of Northampton in England.
-It is on the Northampton Loop of the West Coast Main Line.
-The station is served by West Midlands Trains services southbound to London Euston and northbound to Birmingham New Street and Crewe.
-A handful of Avanti West Coast services also serve the station, however, these have been greatly reduced due to the impact of the COVID-19 pandemic in the United Kingdom.
+Northampton railway station serves the market town of Northampton in Northamptonshire, England.
+It is on the Northampton Loop of the West Coast Main Line and is located 65 mi 68 ch from London Euston.
+The station is served by London Northwestern Railway services between London Euston and Birmingham New Street; there is also a limited direct service to Crewe.
+A handful of Avanti West Coast services also serve the station, but these have been greatly reduced due to the longer-term impact of the COVID-19 pandemic in the United Kingdom.
+It is the busiest station in Northamptonshire, and the fourth busiest station in the East Midlands.

 The station was known as Northampton Castle until 1966, as it is built on the site of the former castle of the same name.
 A proposed reinstatement of the Northampton Castle name following redevelopment of the station in 2015 did not take place.